libero-avg/ESP-Project/README.md

 # ESP Integration and C# Database Practice Project

-This project is designed to provide hands-on practice with C# programming and database management.
-It incorporates fundamental mobile application functionalities, alongside integration with ESP devices for demonstrating IoT capabilities.
-The application will be showcased to Balazs as a practical example of these technologies in action.
+This project is being developed by two friends, with a shared passion for learning and innovation.
+A pre-configured database will be included to simplify setup and testing.
+While the project heavily uses **C#**, **C++** also plays a significant role, particularly in the firmware development for the ESP devices.

 ## Features